aelkayesh/sdc_p2/README.md

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)
+* augment the data set by adding new images out of the existing ones by transforming them(scale/shift/rotate)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images